 What is the gift tax?

-The gift tax imposes a tax on large gifts, preventing large transfers of wealth without any tax being taken out.
-Ordinary monetary and property gifts are unlikely to be impacted by this tax, since the yearly limit for 2020 and 2021 is $15,000 per giver and per recipient.
+The gift tax imposes a tax on large gifts, preventing massive transfers of wealth without any tax implications.
+It is a transfer tax, not an income tax.
+Ordinary monetary and property gifts are unlikely to be impacted by this tax, since the yearly limit for 2024 is $18,000 per giver per recipient.

-A single person who gives several $15,000-or-less gifts to different recipients in a year, for example, won’t need to pay the gift tax.
-In addition, the amount of people with the capacity to give more than this amount is limited, so few people have to consider whether they need to file a gift tax return.
+A single person who gives several gifts of up to $18,000 to different recipients in a year, for example, won’t be impacted by the gift tax and won’t have to file a gift tax declaration.

 How does the gift tax work?

-There are other kinds of gifts that are exempted entirely, as well, including:
+Other kinds of gifts are exempted entirely, including: